rishshah/Photo-realistic-rendering-in-AR-/README.md

 - Fitting a plane to those points

 ## Plan
+- Display in changed data-structures
+- Select(Snap to plane) for removal
+- Multiple plane selection
+- Plane display nicely (bounded)
+- Input and render meshes
+- Use keyframes to interpolate camera

 ### GUI Application Interface Actions Remaining
 - Getting input meshes to place on the plane